docker/docs/content/compose/environment-variables/best-practices.md

 #### Know interpolation

-Understand how [interpolation](env-file.md#interpolation) works within Docker Compose files for dynamic configurations.
+Understand how [interpolation](env-file.md#interpolation) works within compose files for dynamic configurations.

 #### Command line overrides

-Be aware that you can [override environment variables](set-environment-variables.md#cli) from the command line when starting containers, useful for testing or temporary changes.
+Be aware that you can [override environment variables](set-environment-variables.md#cli) from the command line when starting containers.
+This is useful for testing or when you have temporary changes.